arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 This guide is for developers who want to contribute code to MathLive, or who want to understand in more depth how MathLive works.

-If you simply want to use MathLive with your web content, see the {@tutorial USAGE_GUIDE}.
+If you simply want to use MathLive with your web content, see the [Usage Guide](tutorials/USAGE_GUIDE.md).

 ## Table of Contents